Aveek-Saha/DuskPlayer/README.md

 <img src="https://aveeksaha.gitlab.io/DuskPlayer/Screenshot2.png" width="32%"></img>

 # Upcoming Features
-Some new features and under the hood stuff that have already been implemented and they'll be included in the next update
+Some new features and under the hood stuff that have already been implemented.
+They'll be included in the next update
 * The progress bar now feels more responsive when seeking.
 * Setting are now stored in a JSON store instead of in files.
 * Fixed a bug where the title and artist name would flicker while playing/pausing or skipping tracks